-1. In a large cooking pot, sweat the diced onion, carrots, celery and garlic together in a tsp of oil over a medium heat.
-Season well with salt, add a dash of water and soften for 20 mins with the lid on, stirring frequently.
+1. In a large cooking pot, sweat the diced onion, carrots, celery, garlic and salt together in the oil over a medium to low heat with the lid on for 15 mins, stirring occasionally.

-3. Once boiling, turn the heat down and simmer for 40-50 mins with the lid on and stirring occasionally to prevent the lentils sticking to the bottom of the pot.
+4. Once boiling, turn the heat down and simmer for 25 mins, stirring occasionally to dislodge any lentils stuck to the bottom.

-4. After 40 minutes, fill a large saucepan with boiling water and add 300g of wholewheat spaghetti.
-Season the water well with salt and boil the pasta for 10-12 minutes (or according to the packet instructions).
+5. After 25 mins, take the bolognese off the heat and season to taste.
+Put to one side with the lid on.
+Fill a large saucepan with boiling water and add the spaghetti.
+Season the water with salt and boil the pasta for 10-12 mins (or according to the packet instructions).